Numerical digit: In computer science

 The binary (base 2), octal (base 8), and hexadecimal (base 16) systems, extensively used in computer science, all follow the conventions of the Hindu–Arabic numeral system.
 The binary system uses only the digits "0" and "1", while the octal system uses the digits from "0" through "7".
 The hexadecimal system uses all the digits from the decimal system, plus the letters "A" through "F", which represent the numbers 10 to 15 respectively.
 When the binary system is used, the term "bit(s)" is typically used as an alternative for "digit(s)", being a portmanteau of the term "binary digit".
-Similar terms exist for other number systems, such as "trit(s)" for a ternary system and "dit(s) for the decimal system, although less frequently used.

 Unusual systems

 The ternary and balanced ternary systems have sometimes been used.
 They are both base 3 systems.

-Balanced ternary is unusual in having the digit values 1, 0 and –1.
+Balanced ternary is unusual in having the digit values 1, 0 and −1.
 Balanced ternary turns out to have some useful properties and the system has been used in the experimental Russian Setun computers.

 Several authors in the last 300 years have noted a facility of positional notation that amounts to a modified decimal representation.
 Some advantages are cited for use of numerical digits that represent negative values.
 In 1840 Augustin-Louis Cauchy advocated use of signed-digit representation of numbers, and in 1928 Florian Cajori presented his collection of references for negative numerals.
 The concept of signed-digit representation has also been taken up in computer design.